Steven Kennedy: Other issues

 In early 2025, the opposition Coalition proposed a policy to enable some businesses to deduct business-related meal and entertainment expenses without incurring fringe benefits tax.

 The independent Parliamentary Budget Office (PBO) costed this proposal at less than $250 million in total, but Kennedy instructed the Treasury Department to expend tax-payer resources to cost this policy as well.
 Treasury ultimately costed the policy at between $1.6 billion and $10 billion per year.

 Some argued that using the Treasury and public service in this way was at odds with convention since the establishment of the independent PBO and veteran budget economist, Chris Richardson, argued that this amounted to using the public service in a politicised way.

+Honours and recognition

+Kennedy was awarded the Public Service Medal in the 2016 Queen's Birthday Honours for "outstanding public service in the area of climate change policy".
+He was elected a Fellow of the Academy of the Social Sciences in Australia in 2025.